alebuiles/alebuiles.github.io/README.md

 - Built a secure and user-friendly online platform using SQL, Java, JSP, and Python.

 #### [Data Analytics on Gender Equality in Employment](https://github.com/ubco-W2021T1-data301/project-group02-project)
-- Analyzed employment rates and earnings by gender using Tableau, Python, Jupyter Lab, NumPy, and MATLAB.
+- Analyzed employment rates and earnings by gender using Tableau, Python, Jupyter Lab, and NumPy.

 ---